Immigrant Justice Project

 The City Bar Justice Center’s Immigrant Justice Project (IJP) assists asylum seekers fleeing persecution in their home countries, survivors of violent crimes and trafficking here in the United States, and individuals seeking humanitarian protection and other forms of relief.

-IJP is co-directed by Jennifer Kim and Suzanne Tomatore.
-Caitlin Miner-Le Grand is on the IJP team as a staff attorney, and Cecilia Lopez Santiesteban is the Fragomen, Del Rey, Bernsen & Loewy Fellow.
-Natalia Ramirez and Leah Susman are the project coordinators.
+Jennifer Kim and Caitlin Miner-Le Grand direct the Immigrant Justice Project.
+Andrea Barrientos is the Fragomen, Del Rey, Bernsen & Loewy Fellow.
+Karla Galiano Herrera and Elena Pastreich are the project coordinators.

 To learn more about our work, please watch our 2018 Gala video: